ssinojia/ssinojia/README.md

 - 👋 Hi, I’m Sanket Sinojia (@ssinojia)
 - 👀 I’m data scientist and dealing with healthcare data
-- 🌱 I’m currently learning R
+- 🌱 I’m exploring open source in clinical research, focused on R
 - 💞️ I’m looking to collaborate on R & other open source technologies
 - 📫 How to reach me ssinojia@gmail.com